-It’s also essential in this phase to add tech influencers into a custom listening panel.
-I often write about audience analytics, but an audience is a group of influencers in this case.
+It’s also essential in this phase to add tech influencers to a custom listening panel.
+I often write about audience analytics, but an audience is a group of influencers, in this case.

-Once you add them into a social listening panel like Brandwatch, you should monitor what they are saying as a group or individually to get actionable insights that will then inform your content.
+Once you add them to a social listening panel like Brandwatch, you should monitor what they are saying as a group or individually to get actionable insights that will then inform your content.

 Now then, you move into paid media.

 With paid, activating influencers becomes more expensive and more strategic.
 So assume you engage with the top 500 influencers and journalists in digital transformation.
-You create content based on what those influencers are saying and target them with the content.
+You create content based on what those influencers say and target them with it.
 It’s an influencer cycle that works effectively: